• Art magazine

 Cutting boards

-Cutting boards, cups, lettuce cutlery, spatula
+Cutting boards, cups, salad servers, spatulas

-Cutting boards, cups, lettuce cutlery, spatula
+Cutting boards, cups, salad servers, spatulas

-Catalox Mexican ebony Dark violet brown to black Fine, even texture Central America Hard, dense, heavy, essentially waterproof 3.660
+Catalox Mexican ebony Dark violet-brown to black Fine, even texture Central America Hard, dense, heavy, essentially waterproof 3.660

-Handles for knives and cutlery, decorative articles
+Handles for knives and cutlery, decorative items

 walnut

-Walnusswood is a popular choice for kitchen utensils
+Walnut wood is a popular choice for kitchen utensils

-Photo by Gaelle Marcel @Gaellemarcel, via Unsplash
+Photo by Gaelle Marcel @gaellemarcel, via Unsplash

-Olive
+Olive wood

 bamboo